OctopusDeploy/docs/docs/deployment-patterns/multi-tenant-deployments/multi-tenant-deployment-guide/multi-tenant-roles-and-security.md

 ---
-title: Multi-tenant Roles and Security
+title: Multi-tenant roles and security
 description: Common approaches to structuring roles and teams to secure a multi-tenant Octopus instance.
 position: 8
 ---